-For our next editions of DevSecCon we are looking for proposals on DevSecOps and continuously secure delivery from both new and seasoned speakers.
+For the upcoming DevSecCon events we are looking for proposals on DevSecOps and continuously secure delivery from both new and seasoned speakers.
 If you have a story, experience, or new tools to share which centre on continuously secure DevSecOps, we’d love to hear from you.